JhonnyJason/generate-nginx-config-for-thingies-sources/ressources/README.md

 - each thingy may have:
     - `homeUser` - required - used for naming
     - `type` - processed are "service" or "website"
+    - `searchIndexing` - optional - if undefined or false will add x-robots-tag to not index
     - `dnsNames` - optional - sometimes very reasonable^^
     - `socket` - optional - use proxy_pass to unix-socket
     - `outsidePort` - nginx listens on this port then default is port 80